JustLeader69420/KnockioFFAdocs/docs/source/files.rst

      - False to not separate arena chat and the rest of the server and true to separate.

-Download the default config here
+Find the default files at the bottom of the page.